vercel/examples/build-output-api/overrides/README.md

 property in the [`.vercel/output/config.json`]('./.vercel/output/config.json) file, these files are _served_ by Vercel at different URL paths and/or with a different `Content-Type` header.

+Specifically:

+- `/something-else`: serves "another.html"
+- `/another.html`: 404s
+- `/data`: serves the "data" file with `Content-Type: application/json`

-This could similarly be achieved with "routes" configuration, but when possible it is better to use "overrides" since they are implemented at a lower level than routes and don't count towards the total routes limit.
+This could similarly be achieved with "routes" configuration, but when possible it is better to use "overrides" because they are implemented at a lower level than routes and don't count towards the total routes limit.